How do I Volunteer?

 The Inglewood Community Garden Liability Waiver

-In order to reduce the potential insurance exposure of the Inglewood Community Garden, the Garden Path Society of Calgary and the Board of Directors of the Garden Path Society of Calgary, we require that everyone working in the garden signs the Inglewood Community Garden Liability Waiver.
+In order to reduce the potential insurance exposure of the Inglewood Community Garden and its board of directors, we require that everyone working in the garden signs the Inglewood Community Garden Liability Waiver.

 In order to be able to give your informed consent we further require that everyone working or gardening in the ICG be adequately oriented to the ICG’s safety provisions, best garden practice and code of conduct.

 Why would I volunteer?